magnunscheffer/veeam/linux-reip/README.md

 Install-Module -Name CredentialManager -Force
 ```

-- Create a vCenter Credential to the reip script interact with vCenter
+- Create a vCenter Credential to the reip script interact with vCenter and collect necessary data like (VM State, Ip Address and so on).
 ```powershell
 .\Manage-ReipCred.ps1 -Action Add -Type v -Username administrator@vsphere.local -Password P@ssw0rd!
 ```